 You will need to extend the SDK to hook into the Device Properties or to customize it to your needs (e.g., changing the timezone).
-Once the SDK is installed, the device will be able to register with ARTIK Cloud and will send periodic registration updates to ARTIK Cloud.
+Once the SDK is installed, the device will be able to register with ARTIK cloud services and will send periodic registration updates to ARTIK cloud services.

 LWM2M Core operations

-ARTIK Cloud supports the following core operations performed on a device:
+ARTIK cloud services support the following core operations performed on a device: